kif/SE_training/FabIO/index.rst

   the file.

 * Conversion:
-  File-format can be converted into another format.
+  File-format can be converted into another format, using the *convert* method.
   This tries to handle float to integer conversion when needed but not the header conversion.

 ----